 - A webcam

 - An external or internal microphone

-Specific program schedule will be available in the spring.
+Specific program schedule will be available prior to workshop.

 - Pay the non-refundable application fee of $25